kbaniak/rest-api-demo/README.md

 - restify
 - restify-errors
 - uuid
+- node-getopt
 ```

 This simple service implements a rest api that provides CRUD functionality for json based schema.
+By default scheme changes are not persisted to disk.
+To change that you need to add -p parametr on a command line.

+`node svc.mjs -p`

 Operations: